-Height above or below a mathematically defined ellipsoid (e.g., GRS 80 or WGS 84) that approximates the surface of the Earth at the geoid.
+Height above or below a mathematically defined ellipsoid (e.g., GRS 80 or WGS 84) that approximates the surface of the Earth.
 The height coordinate determined from GNSS observations is related to the surface of the WGS 84 reference ellipsoid.
-The WGS 84 ellipsoid height is natively displayed in RT GNSS positioning in a transformation from the original computed ECEF X,Y,Z coordinates to latitude, longitude and ellipsoid height.
-However, data collection firmware can transform this into an orthometric height by use of a geoid model or by localization to several known vertical bench marks.
+The WGS 84 ellipsoid height is natively displayed in RT GNSS positioning in a translation from the original computed ECEF X,Y,Z coordinates to latitude, longitude and ellipsoid height.
+However, data collection firmware can transform this into an orthometric height by use of the geoid model or by calibration to several known vertical bench marks.